Cookie Policy

 How can you manage your cookie preferences?

-If you decide to change your preferences later during your browsing session, you can click on the ‘Cookies’ banner at the bottom right.
-This will display the consent notice again, allowing you to change your preferences.
+If you decide to change your preferences later during your browsing session, you can click on the ‘Cookies’ banner in the bottom right.
+This will re-display the consent notice, allowing you to change your preferences in a granular way.

-In addition, different browsers offer different methods for blocking and deleting cookies used by websites.
+In addition, different browsers offer different methods to block and delete the cookies used by websites.
 Here are the links to change your cookie settings depending on the browser you are using:

 Cookie settings for Google Chrome